 30 Money Saving Tips for Students

-Keep in mind that the key to financial success is being aware of how you’re spending your money.
+Keep in mind that the key to financial success is being aware of how you’re spending your money and cutting out the bad habits.

 Do you have fine wine tastes on a cheap beer budget?
 It’s ok – most college students are living on a budget.
 If not, they’re likely students getting themselves into a cycle of debt.